jasonwolfg/zoom-meetings-sms/blueprint/index.md

 10. Enter the desired value in the **user** Insert Variable field.

   :::primary
   **Note:** As shown in the following example, the variable value creates a Zoom meeting through the agent's Zoom account.
 The agent's Genesys Cloud email address must match their Zoom email address for this to work.
 It is possible to define a static value here if you wish to use the same Zoom account regardless of which agent is on the interaction.
-This can  either be the email address or object ID of the person whose app is registered in the Zoom Activity Directory.
+This can be the email address or object ID of the person whose app is registered in the Zoom Activity Directory.
   :::

 11. Expand the Output variables for the first Data Action so that the url variables are mapped.